matthewlong29/PareAndFlourish_Site/_pages/reading-list.md

 <section id="yes-please"> <!-- yes-please -->
 	<div class="row">
 		<div class="col-sm-9">
-			<h4>Yes, Please by Amy Poehler</h4>
+			<h3>Yes, Please by Amy Poehler</h3>
-			<p>The Amy Poehler you know and love really brings her personality here.
+			The Amy Poehler you know and love really brings her personality here.
 She opens up to readers about her triumphs over personal and professional boundaries.
 We couldn’t get enough.
 Poehler teaches us important lessons like learning as a woman to overcome what you’ve been taught your whole life to be sorry for.
 Not only to overcome it on your own, but also to not be jealous of what other women achieve.
-Her mantra “good for her, not for me” will be your go-to the next time you envy another woman instead of rooting for her.</p>
+Her mantra “good for her, not for me” will be your go-to the next time you envy another woman instead of rooting for her.
 		</div>
 		<div class="col-sm-3">
 			<div class="">